CPC-Development/x402-hackathon/docs/x402-eip155-cpc-schema.md

 - Recipients length must be <= `SEQUENCER_MAX_RECIPIENTS` (default 30).
 - Signature must be valid for:
   - EOA or ERC-1271 (off-chain)
-  - SignatureVerifier and CheddrChannelManager (on-chain)
+  - SignatureVerifier and X402CheddrPaymentChannel (on-chain)
 - Signature timestamp checks:
   - Not too far in the future (15-minute skew allowed).
   - Must be <= channel expiry.